Vice President, Immigration Policy, U.S. Chamber of Commerce

 Critical sources of talent for American businesses are drying up.

 Fewer immigrants coming to the U.S. means that critical sources of talent for American businesses are drying up, contributing to the significant workforce problems companies are currently facing.
 Many of tomorrow’s innovators are today’s foreign national college students in the U.S. But these numbers have slid as well.

+An estimated 1 million college educated immigrants are missing from America’s labor force.
 Foreign national undergraduate matriculation dropped nearly 25% between the 2019-20 and the 2020-21 academic years, and foreign national graduate student attendance dropped over 20% over the same period.

 Outdated visa caps don’t meet the needs of today’s economy.

 An important contributing factor to the decline in immigration to the U.S. is the antiquated, arbitrary quotas on the employment-based visa options that are available to businesses.
 Very low annual visa caps make it incredibly difficult for companies across a host of industries to meet their workforce needs.

 The employment-based immigrant visa (green card) quotas, as well as the H-1B and H-2B quotas for temporary workers, were created in 1990 and have not been sufficiently updated to serve our national interest.
 In the 32 years since, the size of the U.S. economy has more than tripled from roughly $6 trillion to almost $21 trillion, and businesses have evolved from utilizing rolodexes and fax machines to using smartphones and the internet to compete in an increasingly global marketplace.

 The 30-year-old visa caps are woefully insufficient to meet the needs of the American economy today.
 The most recent data for these programs paint a grim picture for companies struggling to meet their staffing needs, as the demand for work visas vastly outpaces the number of visas the federal government makes available.